IuliaBunescu/machine-learning-small-projects/README.md

 # Data Science Small Projects
 Using ML algorithms for small applications and reports.
 Each project refers to its corresponding notebook file.

-## General notes
+## :pushpin: General notes :pushpin:
 ---
 - The data folder is empty due to sizing issues (if it doesn't exist create one), so please go ahead and add the neccesary files for each project.

-- For the *movies related* project, al the data is taken from the IMDB dataset: https://www.imdb.com/interfaces/, and then properly prepared for modelling.
+- For the *movies related* projects, al the data is taken from the IMDB dataset: https://www.imdb.com/interfaces/, and then properly prepared for modelling.

-**However, each project provides the *polished dataset* such that there is no need to download the previously mentioned datasets if you only want to run the final application.**
+**However, each project provides the *polished dataset* such that there is no need to download datasets if you only want to run the final application.**

+- :warning: For a better viewing experience copy and paste the notebook https address to [Nbviewer](https://nbviewer.org/)

-## *Movies* Project
+## :movie_camera: *Movies* Project :movie_camera:
 ---
 ### **The brief**
 A recommandation system where based on a chosen id, the output consists of similar movies recommendation.